Poor counties into bucolic Disneylands?

 Or take forested land.
 Presently in Illinois, a rural landowner who keeps land in trees pays taxes as if that land is farmed, which is one reason why so many trees are cut and replaced with corn; the amenities trees provide—wildlife habitat, nuts, watershed protection, beauty—are considered (quoting a State of Illinois forester) "a private donation to the public."
 A public donation to private forest owners in the form of tax breaks would seem a fairer bargain.

 Such experiments in restoring the ecological and economic diversity of the countryside could pay a double dividend in the form of tourism.
 "City-country days" have been organized for years by local farm bureaus, and enjoy an enduring popularity.
 The Chicago Tribune, whose readership encompasses more than a few of Sax's urbanites yearning for a change of pace and place, this week published a listing of farm families which take in guests from the city eager for a "weekend of rural living."
-The French regional parks have assisted the opening of networks of bed and breakfast accommodations in private farm homes to cater to just such traffic, much of which travels via marked hiking and bicycling trails—trails which, it should be noted, do not shun towns as ours so often do but seek them out.
+The French regional parks have assisted the opening of networks of bed-and-breakfast accommodations in private farm homes to cater to just such traffic, much of which travels via marked hiking and bicycling trails—trails which, it should be noted, do not shun towns as ours so often do but seek them out.

 The cost?
 Consider first what we are already spending, and how.
 Billions have been poured into the countryside since World War II through such agencies as the Farmers Home Administration which built sewer extensions and highways and industrial parks whose effect has been to destroy rather than enhance the fabric of the rural economy and culture.
-As for direct farm subsidies, well, the USDA's Payment-in-Kind program alone is expected to cost something like $20 billion this year—money spent to sustain an agricultural production system which manages to produce crops the world either doesn't need or can't afford to pay for in ruinous amounts at a cost in cash, topsoil, and energy which no one—farmer, small-town bankers, taxpayer—can afford to pay for very much longer.
+As for direct farm subsidies, well, the USDA's Payment-in-Kind program alone is expected to cost something like $20 billion this year—money spent to sustain an agricultural production system which manages to produce crops the world either doesn't need or can't afford to pay for in ruinous amounts at a cost in cash, topsoil, and energy which no one—farmer, small-town banker, taxpayer—can afford to pay for very much longer.

 The prospect of a revivified countryside offering fresh produce to nearby urban markets, open space and forest, expanded hunting and hiking as well as stabilized small towns is appealing.
 But one would be foolish to underestimate the difficulties in reinventing Eden.
 As Sax quite correctly points out, facile attempts to transplant institutions from one culture to another have risks.
 Such an effort would require controls and coordination of both planning and programs which are far less congenial to Illinoisans than they are even to the French.